Sean Murphy Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the eighth-best in MLB.
+- The pitching staff for the Astros has a collective 9.5 K/9, the sixth-best in MLB.

-- The Astros have a 3.31 team ERA that ranks seventh among all league pitching staffs.
+- The Astros have a 3.35 team ERA that ranks sixth among all league pitching staffs.

-- Astros pitchers combine to allow 20 home runs (1.1 per game), the 10th-fewest in the league.
+- The Astros give up the 10th-fewest home runs in baseball (20 total, one per game).

-- Brown (2-0) takes the mound for the Astros in his fourth start of the season.
-He has a 1.93 ERA in 18 2/3 innings pitched, with 17 strikeouts.
+- Valdez makes the start for the Astros, his fifth of the season.
+He is 1-2 with a 1.80 ERA and 25 strikeouts through 25 2/3 innings pitched.

-- In his last appearance on Saturday against the Texas Rangers, the right-hander went seven innings, giving up no earned runs while surrendering five hits.
+- In his most recent time out on Sunday, the left-hander threw six innings against the Texas Rangers, allowing one earned run while surrendering four hits.

-- The 24-year-old has amassed a 1.93 ERA and 8.2 strikeouts per nine innings across three games this season, while allowing a batting average of .200 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.